The four best Caribbean islands

 As the nights draw in, we’re turning our thoughts to the Caribbean and its crystal-clear seas, white sands, swaying palm trees and welcoming locals.
 But there’s plenty more to see beyond the blissful beachfronts.
 On a P&O Cruises holiday, you can get to the heart of each colourful island.
-Here’s just a taste of four of them…
+Here’s our pick of the four best Caribbean islands...

 Stunning St Lucia

 Blessed with lush mountains, abundant flora and fauna, stunning beaches and turquoise waters, St Lucia is an island paradise.
 But beyond the beauty, there’s buckets to do.
 Sail around the iconic peaks of the Pitons, hike along the Jacquot Trail, take in the views from the Soufriere Volcano and sulphur springs or tee off at the famous St Lucia Golf and Country Club – to name a few.
 The capital, Castries, is a charming spot, too, with points of interest including the Cathedral of the Immaculate Conception, Derek Walcott Square (named after the Nobel Prize-winning poet) and a bustling market brimming with local handicrafts.